tylunel/pvpumpingsystem/README.md

 # Installation
 *pvpumpingsystem* works with Python 3.5 and superior only.

-## With Anaconda and Git already installed
+## With pip

-In *Anaconda prompt*, change directory to the one you want to install pvpumpingsystem in, and type:
+In a command line interface, change directory to the one you want to install pvpumpingsystem in, and type:
 ```
-pip install -e git+https://github.com/tylunel/pvpumpingsystem#egg=pvpumpingsystem
+pip install pvpumpingsystem
 ```

 To ensure *pvpumpingsystem* and its dependencies are properly installed,